 Students are to maintain a minimum overall GPA of 2.25 and a minimum GPA of 3.0 in ASL and ITP courses.
 Admission to B.S. in ASLIS is selective; entry to the ASLIS major requires to students to apply to the program to demonstrate functional fluency in ASL and basic interpreting competencies.
 Seniors are required to complete roughly 450 hours in an advanced interpreting practicum, during which they are placed in a wide variety of settings with qualified practicing interpreters.

-NOTE: Entry to the ASLIS major requires functional fluency in ASL and basic interpreting competencies.
-The final exam in ITP 220 will serve as part of the ASLIS screening process, which determines a student's eligibility to enter the program the following fall.
+NOTE: Admission to the B.S. in ASLIS is not automatic.
+Entry requires functional fluency in ASL and basic interpreting competencies.
+The final exam in ITP 220 serves as part of the ASLIS screening process for entry into the major.

 aslis (@) louisville.edu